The category of $\pi$-finite spaces: The universe of pi -finite spaces

-\begin{lem} The set of isomorphism classes of objects of $\BCoh\cS$ is countable. \end{lem} \begin{proof} The set of diagrams $\Delta_{\leq n}\to \Fin\Set$ is countable, and a fortiori the subset $Kan_n$ of Kan complexes.
-Then \Cref{prop:resolution} proves that the set $\coprod_nKan_n$ has a surjective map to the set of isomorphism classes of objects of $\BCoh\cS$. \end{proof}
+where $F$ runs over a set $\Sigma$ of representative for the isomorphism classes of the fibers of $\pif u$, which are all the $\pi$\=/finite spaces by definition of $\pif\sfS$.
+The following lemma shows that $\Sigma$ is a countable set.

-We say that a map $X\to Y$ in $\cS$ is {\it truncated coherent} if all its fibers are truncated coherent (or, equivalently, isomorphic to some element in $\BCoh S$).
-Let $\BCoh \cS (X)\subset \cS\slice X\int$ the full subgroupoid spanned by truncated coherent maps.
+\begin{lemma} The set of isomorphism classes of objects of $\pif\cS$ is countable. \end{lemma} \begin{proof} It is enough to show the result for $n$-truncated $\pi$\=/finite space. \Cref{prop:resolution} proves that every such $\pi$\=/finite space $X$ can be described as the colimit of a simplicial diagram $X :\Delta\op\to \Fin\Set$ which is $n$-coskeletal.
+This shows that every $n$-truncated $\pi$\=/finite space can be presented by means of a diagram $\Delta_{\leq n+1}\op\to \Fin\Set$.
+The result follows since the set of isomorphism classes of such diagrams is countable. \end{proof}